PARAsocial-work/Draft-Twitch-Bot/README.md

 Drafted by Para of https://twitch.tv/PARAsocial_work

-The goal of this project is having a twitch bot which listens to chat, as well as listening to whispers.
+The goal of this project is having a twitch bot which listens to chat, as well as listening to whispers - and importantly enables quasi-anonymous message functionality.

 This code is excluding the aesthetic side of things - it's just all about getting feedback on how I'm making it function.